Loc15/PicoGamepadConverter/README.md

 - On Bluetooth device mode, the host connection is on **native usb female connector on the microcontroller**.

-- On Bluetooth host mode you must put the mac adress of your gamepad.
-You can get this adress connecting you gamepad to a PC or a mobile phone.
-This adress _should_ be put just once time, next time you just need choose the mode.
+- On Bluetooth host mode you must put the mac address of your gamepad.
+You can get this address connecting you gamepad to a PC or a mobile phone.
+This address _should_ be put just once time, next time you just need choose the mode.

 ---
 ## Modes